ThangBui2703/NextJS_Boilerplate/README.md

     + npm/pnpm run db:studio : Open studio UI for database in port 127.0.0.1:4983,
     + npm/pnpm run db:pull : Pull all from database to update or generate schema,
     + npm/pnpm run db:check : Check consistency of migrations history with database

+- Server only code:
+    + Remember alllways add "use server" at the top of server action file
+    + Remember alllways import "server-only" at the top of server file